yuncliu/blog/source/_posts/tree.md

 Red-Black Tree is a popular data structure.
 But it is not in the libc.

-From the OpenBSD, there are a tree.h which define a SPLAY tree and a Red-Black Tree.
+From the OpenBSD, there is a tree.h which define a SPLAY tree and a Red-Black Tree.

 It don't need any other things.
 It is use by many projects.